matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

    further below, the current proposal provides enough space to define synonyms; this may need some canonicalisation service from homeservers so that we don't have to enable synonyms at each client individually.
-1. _Why event URI cannot use the fragment part for the event id?_
+1. _Why can an event URI not use the fragment part for the event ID?_
    Because fragment is a part processed exclusively by the client in order to navigate within a larger document, and room cannot be considered a "document".
 Each event can be retrieved from the server